 Caramel Cream Cheese Frosting:

-On a lightly floured work surface, roll the dough out to a 16-by-24-inch rectangle.
-Use your hands to spread the remaining 3/4 cup butter (I honestly think 1/2 cup should be enough for this step) over the top of the dough, making sure to butter all the way to the edges.
+- On a lightly floured work surface, roll the dough out to a 16-by-24-inch rectangle.
+Use your hands to spread the remaining 1/2 cup butter over the top of the dough, making sure to butter all the way to the edges.
 Sprinkle the filling evenly over the butter.
 Starting with the long side, roll the dough into a slightly loose long log (rolling the dough too tightly will make the centers of the rolls pop up with baking).
 Pinch the seam to seal.

 *Disclaimer* I received no compensation to write this review other than a free copy of the book.
 My opinions are always my own.